Bill Gates reads 50 books per year.

 That’s roughly one per week.

-If the wealthiest and most successful man in the world reads, you should, too.
+If one of the wealthiest and most successful men in the world reads, you should, too.

 Reading books, specifically on marketing, will enhance your strategies and ultimately improve the performance of your business.

-I can say without a doubt that I wouldn’t be experiencing any of the success I’m having today without reading.
+I can say without a doubt that I wouldn’t be experiencing any of the success I have today without reading.

 I like to read roughly a book per week, and it’s changed my life.